 Data breaches

-Potential data breaches can arise from any form of unauthorized access to sensitive information, for example, names, bank account details, or Social Security numbers.
+Potential data breaches can arise from any form of unauthorized access to sensitive information or sensitive personal data such as such as biometric data, health records, or details about someone’s race or political opinions — see sensitive personal data examples for more.
 Common causes include system vulnerabilities, human error, inadequate data security practices, or gaps in business operations.

 According to the IBM report, financial firms incurred the second-highest data breach costs in 2024, averaging $6.08 million, which is significantly higher than the global average of $4.88 million.
 Furthermore, it takes financial companies up to 168 days to detect a breach and another 51 days to resolve it, therefore allowing bad actors to access sensitive data for over seven months.